Byron Buxton Player Props: Twins vs. Mariners

 Byron Buxton At The Plate

-- In 22 games this season (28.6%), Buxton has picked up an RBI, and in 10 of those games (13.0%) he had more than one.
-He has also driven in three or more of his team's runs in four contests.
+- Buxton has had an RBI in 22 games this year (28.6%), including 10 multi-RBI outings (13.0%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.